Self-Soupervision: Cooking Model Soups without Labels: Experiments

 \subsection{Can Self-Soups outperform supervised soups?}

 \textbf{Setup: Inter-train on ImageNet then fine-tune on ImageNet.} We experiment with SSL inter-training on the fine-tuning data.
 In this case, self-supervision provides more ingredients, and more diverse ingredients by inter-training using different SSL algorithms.
-We fine-tune each of the 3 inter-trainings from \S\ref{sec:triangles} for 10 epochs---doing this 4 times (varying fine-tuning learning rates \{6e-5, 8e-5, 1e-4, 1.5e-4\}).
+We fine-tune each of the 4 inter-trainings from \S\ref{sec:triangles} for 10 epochs---doing this 4 times (varying fine-tuning learning rates \{6e-5, 8e-5, 1e-4, 1.5e-4\}).
 We compare to initialization from the MAE stock.

-\textbf{Results: Self-Soups help on challenges and corruptions.} Self-Souping's largest gains are on corrupted data: +1\% on ImageNet-C and +0.4\% on LAION-C over other soups (Tab. \ref{tab:imagenet_soups}).
-Self-Souping also meaningfully gains on the most challenging test set, ImageNet-A (+6.6\% relative improvement).
+\textbf{Results: Self-Soups help on corruptions.} Self-Souping's largest gains are on corrupted data: +0.9\% on ImageNet-C and +0.9\% on LAION-C over other soups (Tab. \ref{tab:imagenet_soups}).
+Our Self-Soups are more robust than an ensemble, which averages logits across ingredients, by 0.9\% on ImageNet-C and 2.1\% on LAION-C.